NathanDCox/gatsby-preview-custom-element/README.md

 # Kentico Kontent Gatsby Preview Custom Element

+This project is a fork of Simply007's excellent work for generating custom preview links and receiving visual feedback on when previews are ready.
+I have modified the custom element to allow for WordPress style publish date based url paths.

 Gatsby preview custom element is watching content changes.
 When the change is performed it sends the notification to the GatsbyJs and notify editor that the preview environment is ready to be previewed.